The Perfect Weekend in Manchester Itinerary

 Where to Stay in Manchester

-Motel One Manchester-Piccadilly – A great mid-range choice, this hotel is centrally located close to all of Manchester’s top attractions.
-There are lots of clean and comfortable rooms available and a good breakfast is included in the room rate.
+Motel One Manchester-Piccadilly – This mid-range hotel is centrally located close to all of Manchester’s top attractions.
+There are lots of clean and comfortable rooms available and a good breakfast.

-Princess St. Hotel – If you’re after a bit of luxury during your stay, then this swanky hotel is a great option.
+Princess St. Hotel – This swanky hotel is a great option.
 There are numerous luxe rooms available, fantastic amenities, and even a couple of restaurants and bars onsite.

-Private Rental – If you would rather get a local perspective during your stay in Manchester, then a private apartment rental can be a great option for you.
-If you would like to have your own private flat in the city (like this centrally-located flat), there are countless properties to choose from.
+Private Rental – If you would like to have your own private flat in the city (like this centrally-located flat), there are countless properties to choose from.

 YHA Manchester – A great choice for those travelling on a budget or solo, this centrally-located hostel has a number of dorm and private rooms available.
 There are also great common areas, an on-site bar, and clean facilities.